hadley/ideas/ggplot2-spatial.md

   * support for voronoi tesselations in ggplot
   * survey cartographic literature for ideas

+Finish implementing fortify for points, pixels and grids.

 Decent thinning algorithms.
 Decent conversion from one data type to another.
 Random density fill.